 As someone careful about what happens to their finances, kids or healthcare in the event of incapacitation, you could have a power of attorney drawn up.
 That means that you could be uncertain about the need for the last will.

 Note that regardless of your thoughts, a last will is as important as the living will – perhaps even more important.
 A living will communicates your wishes regarding healthcare or finances and kids when you are still alive through a power of attorney.
 However, the last will defines your wishes upon death.
 While the powers of the living will cease at death, those of the last will kick in.

-Now that you know the difference, what are the perks of the will, in details?
+Now that you know the difference, what are the perks of the will

 You can rest peacefully knowing that your kids will be well cared for in your absence.